Fairtrade International: Structure

 The coordination of all global activities is led by a Global Leadership Team, made of the CEO, the COO, and the CVO (Chief Value Officer).

 Fairtrade standards

 Given the development focus of fair trade, related standards contain minimum requirements that all producer organisations must meet to become certified as well as progress requirements in which producers must demonstrate improvements over time.

-There are two types of fair trade standards for disadvantaged producers: standards for small farmers' organizations and for hired labor situations.
+There are two types of fairtrade standards for disadvantaged producers: standards for small farmers' organizations and for hired labor situations.